 So that’s what they did.

-When Darryl’s father got home from work he looked at the costume and grinned as he had his son turn around several times.
+When Darryl’s father got home from work he looked at the costume as he had his son turn around several times, then grinned.

 “You know, the ghost costume with the rope is almost good enough.
 You could have avoided spending the money on that Buzz Lightyear costume.”